-I am a Ph.D. physicist who worked in the field of medical imaging research for 19 years.
+I am a Ph.D. physicist who worked in the field of medical imaging research for 20 years at Berkeley Lab.
 I helped develop new medical imaging scanners for improved cancer detection.
 My research involved interesting software and hardware engineering challenges, as well as understanding the associated medical applications.
-You can’t come up with a solution, until you know the real problem!
+You can’t come up with a solution until you know the real problem.

 For more information, check out my resume.